-Crowder State Park is a 9.5 mile loop trail located near Trenton, MO that features a lake.
+Crowder State Park is a 9.5 mile loop trail located near Trenton, Missouri that features a lake.
 The trail is primarily used for hiking, camping, and mountain biking and is accessible year-round.

 The North Loop of the trail can be accessed from the equestrian trailhead or from the south loop connector.
 Much of this trail is on the open, low-lying floodplain to the Thompson River and crosses through a mature mesic bottomland forest including cottonwood, hackberry, silver maple and pin oak.
 The floodwaters of the Thompson River, easily visible from the trail, provide nourishment to the bottomland forest.
 A small section of the trail crosses a level ridge top that has been restored to native tallgrass prairie to reflect the historic vegetation that once dominated the highest elevations.
 The Thompson house and cemetery are accessible a short distance from this trail.
 This trail may be susceptible to periodic flooding.
 The South Loop is marked with green blazes and can be accessed via the 0.8-mile white connector 4 from the North Loop or from Tall Oaks Trail by either the 0.8-mile Northwest Passage or the 0.8-mile Steep Creek connectors.
 The majority of this trail traverses loess/glacial till woodlands dominated by white oak and hickory.
 In places, it provides a scenic view of the wooded valley below.
 A small section of the trail crosses an old agricultural field on the ridgetop.
 If you traverse both loops and use the white connector 4 twice, the trail is a total of 8.6 miles.

 Fantastic trail.
 Grew up visiting this SP.
 These trails were not there when I grew up.
 Well marked.
 Burned in pretty well.
 I trail ran the 3 mile loop.